 “They don’t use much energy when idle, and when they need more power, they ramp up quickly and offer very high-density computing resources that can be used for many different purposes.”

-He described how this flexibility means that Bitcoin miners can be used as a secondary power source during peak load or emergencies when traditional generation sources may be unavailable or unable to respond quickly enough.
+He described how this flexibility means that Bitcoin miners can be used as a secondary power source during peak loads or emergencies when traditional generation sources may be unavailable or unable to respond quickly enough.

 Belizaire’s Take